 Mount Mary’s education programs are approved by the Wisconsin Department of Public Instruction (WDPI), which is the state agency that licenses teachers.
 The programs are reviewed annually and education faculty meet regularly with a WDPI liaison and state organizations to remain on the forefront of evolving requirements in the profession.

-The WDPI requires you to have passing scores on several exams (PPST, Praxis II, Reading Foundations) and a portfolio demonstrating teaching proficiency in order to be licensed and to ensure all teachers are prepared to serve all children in their care.
+The WDPI requires you to have passing scores on several exams (CORE, Praxis II, Foundations of Reading Test) and a portfolio demonstrating teaching proficiency (edTPA) in order to be licensed and to ensure all teachers are prepared to serve all children in their care.

 Admission & Bachelor’s Degree Requirements

 Courses and degree requirements: Mount Mary offers a bachelor’s degree in education.
 You will receive a Bachelor of Science or a Bachelor of Arts degree, depending on the certification you seek.

 Education courses are offered primarily in the evenings.
 Undergraduate core courses or courses in an area of specialization may be offered during the daytime, evening or online.
 Summer classes also are available.

 Credit requirements to earn a degree vary, depending on the certification you seek.
 All students are required to complete fieldwork and student teaching, and fulfill the university’s core curriculum requirements.
 Specific requirements must be met prior to student teaching.

 See degree requirements and a listing of courses for all education paths in the Undergraduate Bulletin (PDF).
 Additionally, see education program rules, policies and procedures in the Education Handbook.